juicebox-systems/ceremony/instructions/ceremony.typ

 network.

-The computer's factory Windows OS will be used to verify the hashes of a publicly auditable "#boot_dvd", as well as a vendor-proprietary "#vendor_dvd".
+The computer's factory Windows OS will be used to verify the hashes of a publicly auditable #emph(boot_dvd), as well as a vendor-proprietary
-Then, the Linux OS on the #boot_dvd will be used for the main ceremony.
-See
+#emph(vendor_dvd).
+Then, the Linux OS on the #boot_dvd will be used for the
-@state_appendix for details on the DVDs and state management.
+main ceremony.
+See @state_appendix for details on the DVDs and state management.

 Each HSM has an external port for a smartcard reader/writer.
 The HSMs read and write secret keys onto smartcards for administrative operations.
-The ceremony will utilize two smartcards, referred to as "ACS" and "OCS".
+The ceremony will utilize two smartcards, referred to as _ACS_ and _OCS_.
 The smartcards must be used only as prescribed and must be destroyed during the ceremony.

-The ceremony will involve setting up a computer, then using the first HSM to initialize a "Security World", write to two smartcards, sign the software, and create the realm keys.
+The ceremony will involve setting up a computer, then using the first HSM to initialize a _Security World_, write to two smartcards, sign the software, and create the realm keys.
 The OCS smartcard will be destroyed after it is used to sign the software.
 The keys reside in encrypted form on the host filesystem (protected by keys that reside on the HSMs and smartcards).
-As that filesystem is in volatile memory, the signed software and keys will be burned to a "#realm_dvd" to be accessed later, both during the ceremony and after the ceremony to set up the production environment.
+As that filesystem is in volatile memory, the signed software and keys will be burned to a
+#emph(realm_dvd) to be accessed later, both during the ceremony and after the
+ceremony to set up the production environment.

 After completing the Security World and realm initialization process on the